Baseball Hall Of Famer And Pioneer Frank Robinson Dies At 83

 Consider this quote from his Hall of Fame page at Cooperstown:

-"When asked by a fan how he would pitch to Frank Robinson, All-Star pitcher Jim Bouton replied, 'Reluctantly.'"
+"When asked by a fan how he would pitch to Frank Robinson, All-Star pitcher Jim Bouton replied, 'Reluctantly.' "